camunda/camunda-docs-manual/content/introduction/telemetry.md

 ## Implementation

-In case you want further details, you can have a look at the implementation of the telemetry topic in [our code](https://github.com/camunda/camunda-bpm-platform/blob/2015f4902853bf688216c9f75e846256d100fe95/engine/src/main/java/org/camunda/bpm/engine/impl/telemetry/reporter/TelemetrySendingTask.java#L69-L98).
+In case you want further details, you can have a look at the implementation of the telemetry topic in [our codebase](https://github.com/camunda/camunda-bpm-platform/blob/master/engine/src/main/java/org/camunda/bpm/engine/impl/telemetry/reporter/TelemetrySendingTask.java).
+The link leads you to the current `master` version of the feature.
+In case you would like to check the implementation of an old version, adjust the `master` branch to a released tag version, e.g. `7.14.0`.

 [engine-config]: {{< ref "/reference/deployment-descriptors/tags/process-engine.md#initializeTelemetry" >}}
 [telemetry-config-rest]: {{< ref "/reference/rest/telemetry/port-telemetry.md" >}}